Hyundai Grandeur EV unlikely; PHEV reportedly arriving in 2025: Report

 Sales

-While the Grandeur was once again the no. 1 Hyundai in terms of sales in 2021, the volume has fallen considerably since 2020.
-The full redesign, and a more robust supply chain, should help sales recover to a six-digit figure in 2023 and 2024.
+While the Grandeur was once again the no. 1 Hyundai in terms of sales in 2021, the volume had fallen considerably since 2020.
+The full redesign and a more robust supply chain seem to have helped sales recover to a six-digit figure in 2023.
+We expect 2024 to be a better year for the flagship sedan.

 Featured Image: Hyundai